mahjs/todoApp/README.md

 # typescript-todo-app

-## Todo app based TypeScript
+## Todo app based on TypeScript

-#### This app is a simple app that let make a simple crud task manager for your daily needs
+#### This is a simple app that let you handle your tasks with a CRUD functionality.

 ### Project setup